 Checking the ignition system

-The electronic ignition system uses a two-spark ignition method with a reference spark.
-In this electronic ignition system, the crankshaft position sensor is mounted on the oil pump near the splined wheel that is part of the crankshaft pulley.
+The electronic ignition system uses a twin spark ignition method with a reference spark.
+In this electronic ignition system, the crankshaft position sensor is mounted on the oil pump near the splined wheel, which is part of the crankshaft pulley.
 The crankshaft position sensor sends control pulses to the ECM.
-The ECM turns on the electronic ignition coil.
-When the ECM energizes the EI system coil, both connected spark plugs spark at the same time.
-One cylinder is on the compression stroke while the other cylinder is on the exhaust stroke, saving the energy needed to create a spark in the spark plug in the cylinder that is on the exhaust stroke.
+The ECM turns on the electronic ignition system coil.
+When the ECM turns on the electronic ignition system coil, both connected spark plugs fire simultaneously.
+One cylinder is in the compression stroke, while the other cylinder is in the exhaust stroke, which saves the energy needed to produce a spark in the spark plug in the cylinder in the exhaust stroke.

-The remaining high voltage is used to spark the spark plug in the cylinder on the compression stroke.
+The remaining high voltage is used to generate a spark in the spark plug in the cylinder, which is in the compression stroke.
 Since the crankshaft position sensor is in a stationary position, adjustment of the ignition timing is not possible and is not necessary.

 Description of the test